mohitxd-fr/LeetCode/README.md

 # LeetCode
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+This repository serves as a collection of my solutions to various LeetCode Data Structures and Algorithms (DSA) problems.